 Last December 31st I'd never even heard the world 'blog' before.
 Imagine!
 And yet now this blog has become a large part of my Monday through Sunday life.
-And I find myself caring for the 60.3 of you who read my words daily--I care that I put down something worth reading, something worth chewing on during the day's remaining hours.
+And I find myself caring for the 60.3 of you who read my words daily--I care that I put down something worth reading and considering during the day's hours.

 Who knows what a new year may bring?
-I have a feeling this year will bring enormous changes for me.
-Naomi is forming plans to get married in February...
-Tom and I are forming plans to move back across the United States, meaning we'll be separated from Naomi for the first time in 25 years.
+I've a feeling this year will bring enormous changes for me.
+Naomi is forming plans to get married in February.
+Tom and I discuss moving back across the United States, meaning we'll be separated from Naomi for the first time in 25 years.
 Huge changes!

 And like this very good place called Blogland.

-For each of us, bloggers and readers of blogs, this new year will bring new paths, new people, new experiences.
+For each of us, bloggers and readers of blogs, this new year will bring new paths, people and experiences.
 The excitement of the journey, though, is spoiled if we travel afraid.
 Or, heaven forbid, with a mind which resents new things.

 "This is what the Lord says...'Forget the former things; do not dwell on the past.
 See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the desert and streams in the wasteland.'"- Isaiah 43:16,18,19